London Polling Station Annexation of Austria April 8th 1938 - April 12th, 1938

 Close brothers and sisters that live in England, a sincere welcome on board the DAF = M.S.
 Wilhelm Gustloff

 Vigorous blondes, (photo above), mostly servants, predominated on the M.S.
 Wilhelm Gustloff.
 Above are two who evidently voted Ja to Hitler's annexation of Austria.
 Said a ship's announcer: "Ignore the little circle with the 'Nein'."
-(The photo has been enlarged to show the mützenband being worn by the woman.)
+(The photo has been enlarged in the above thumbnails to show the mützenband being worn by the woman.)

 England Polling Station Speisekarten: April 9th, 1938

-6.30 Clock Wake 9.30 Clock welcoming the tourists on the Sports Deck (Concert hall in case of bad weather) 10.00 Clock concert on deck Band of the 14th Ship trunkline?
-Glückstadt Leader: Music Sergeant Kaczmarck 11.50 Clock celebration of the "German Day" on the Sports Deck with flag hoisting 14.00 Clock beginning of the poll for the "Election of the Greater German Reichstag" During the election of the ship's band concert Leader: Pg Weissenborn 20.00 Clock The leader speaks (Transmission from Vienna in all rooms) concert afterwards.
-23.30 Clock Bar ends 23.45 Clock Music ends 24.00 Clock peace in the vessel Thank you for voting "Yes"
+6.30 - Waking up!
+9.30 - Welcoming the tourists on the Sports Deck (In concert hall in case of bad weather).
+10.00 - Concert on deck Music of the 14th Corps Glückstadt Leader: Music Sergeant Kaczmarck 11.50 - Celebration of the "German Day" on the Sports Deck with flag hoisting 14.00 - Beginning of the poll for the "Election of the Greater German Reichstag" During the election of the ship's band will be playing.
+Leader: Pg Weissenborn 20.00 - The Führer speaks (Transmission from Vienna in all rooms); concert afterwards.
+23.30 - Bar closes 23.45 - Music ends 24.00 - All quiet on ship Thank you for voting "Yes"

 England Polling Station Speisekarten: April 10th, 1938

-Our brothers and sisters who live in England, Will a warm summer on board the DAF M.S.
+Our brothers and sisters who live in England, A sincere welcome on board the DAF M.S.
 Wilhelm Gustloff

-Against 8.00 Clock: Mooring at the Bridge Tilburn, Gravesend.
-Then embark our guests.
-3 miles outside the zone lines: Vote and election.
+Schedule: 8.00 - Mooring at the Tilbury Bridge, Gravesend.
+Then our guests will embark.
+Docked 3 miles outside the zone lines: Voting and election.

 Afternoon: Events of the HJ (Hitlerjugend aka Hitler Youth).
-Game crowd, hamburger arts and sports groups Gaummuster hamburg, on the sports deck.?
+Games, Hamburg arts and sports groups on the Sports Deck.

-In the evening sit by the Weider of Gravesend: "Happy Together" in the public rooms (no smoking room and a porch).
-In cooperation with: Margaret Arnold, Teti and Fietie, Al Poken, Beatrice Watson, M. Gerwas and Partner, 3 Hamburger Street Singers, Arnold Risch, 3 Mensos, Hertha Tisha, Gaumustersportgruppe, Music of the 14th Corps Ship home department and the ship's band.
+In the evening: Weider of Gravesend: "Happy Together" in the public rooms (Not in the Smoking Room or Lounge).
+In cooperation with: Margaret Arnold, Teti and Fietie, Al Poken, Beatrice Watson, M. Gerwas and Partner, 3 Hamburg Street Singers, Arnold Risch, 3 Mensos, Hertha Tisha, Gaumustersportgruppe, Music of the 14th Corps home department and the ship's band.

-In the pauses announcement of the election results.
+Pause for the announcement of the election results.

 England Polling Station Speisekarten: April 11th, 1938